View organization activity

 * **Deactivated**: An admin revoked the user's access.

-* **No status**: Indicated by a hyphen.
-The user was previously active but has not been active in the last six months.
+* **No status (hyphen)**: The user was previously active but hasn't been active in the last six months.

-3. Hover over a user's **Last Active** field to see the date the user was added and their total active days.
+3. Hover over a user's **Last Active** field to see the date you added the user and their total active days.

 </Tab>